 Part of the functioning of this group became selling CDSs on AAA collateralized debt obligations.
-Howie Hubler had the traders he managed sell $16 billion worth of them, while at the same time buying $2 billion in risky mortgage CDSs.
+Howie Hubler had the traders he managed to sell $16 billion worth of them while at the same time buying $2 billion in risky mortgage CDSs.

-The problem with this plan is that the AAA Collaterized Debt Obligations (CDOs) that the Group was relying on actually contained riskier mortgages than they had realized.
-This created a situation where the Group was wisely shorting the subprime mortgage, but also taking the bad side of the same bet with others.
+The problem with this plan is that the AAA Collateralized Debt Obligations (CDOs) that the Group was relying on actually contained riskier mortgages than they had realized.
+This created a situation where the Group was wisely shorting the subprime mortgage and taking the bad side of the same bet with others.

 Immediately following this, a risk analysis was performed on the portfolio of the Global Proprietary Credit Group.
-They found that the portfolio would be fine at the historical high of 6% defaults, but that a 10% rate of default would crash it.
+They found that the portfolio would be fine at the historical high of 6% defaults but that a 10% default rate would crash it.
 As is probably no surprise, Howie Hubler argued with this assessment.

 Not only did he argue with the internal review, but he even argued with the other side of the CDO trades.
 This cost Morgan Stanley much more.
 The disputes caused them to stay in these awful trades longer.
-By the end of everything, Morgan Stanley took nearly the largest possible loss due to all the mortgages defaults.
-These losses totalled $9 billion for Howie Hubler’s group, and Morgan Stanley lost $58 billion total from the subprime crisis.
+Morgan Stanley took nearly the largest possible loss by the end of everything due to all the mortgage defaults.
+These losses totaled $9 billion for Howie Hubler’s group, and Morgan Stanley lost $58 billion total from the subprime crisis.

 As you might expect, Howie Hubler lost his job over this.
 What you might not expect is that he also left with $10 million in back pay.

 It’s a shame in the end.
-The idea to invest in the risky mortgages was a very sound plan that made people such as Michael Burry a lot of money.
+The idea to invest in risky mortgages was a very sound plan that made people such as Michael Burry a lot of money.
 However, funding it with money from the AAA mortgage CDOs was a huge mistake.
 It shows the prevalent tone of the time.
-The market could not perceive how bad the problem was going to be, and how deep it would go.
+The market could not perceive how bad the problem would be and how deep it would go.

-Perhaps when the next crisis looms a few less people will make such a mistake.
+Perhaps when the next crisis looms, a few fewer people will make such a mistake.
 Everyone knows not to be a person building a house on sand.
 This story points out that it’s also not wise to be that person’s neighbor.